 “I’ve heard them all,” she says to us.

 David’s life is an open book.
 No part of his life is off limits to talk about.
 In the first ten minutes we met him, he had shared three stories and told us about his big mouth and bad temper.
-Nor is the opposite, she is reserved and soft-spoken.
+Nor is the opposite, precise and soft-spoken.
 Ever since he was released from prison, they have lived together in South Dakota.

 David leaves the room for a second and comes back with a stack of folders that reads “Nor’s letters.”